kozakaron/Bubble_dynamics_simulation/README.md

 1. [**Python basics**](#python_basics): Feel free to skip this part.
 Helps with installations, briefly introduces some special python construct, and links tutorials.
 Important construct for this library: dictionaries, fstrings.
 NINCS KÉSZ!
 2. [**The simulation**](#the_simulation): Introduces some of the basic functions in *diffeq.py*.
 Shows, how to solve the differential equation with different control parameters.
 Shows how to plot, process, or save the results.
 3. [**Bruteforce parameter sweep**](#bruteforce_parameter_sweep): A simple multithread example.
 A control parameter space is sweeped with the given resolution.
 Results are saved into CSV files.
+4. [**Read CSV files**](#read_csv_files): This example showcases how to read CSV files from a given folder.
+The data is loaded into a pandas dataframe.
+Different statistics and data manipulation can be done with the dataframe.

 <a name="python_basics"/>